trianglegrrl/ProgrammingAssignment2/README.md

 ## Introduction

-This is a solution to Programming Assignment 2 for the Coursera Intruction to R Programming.
+This is a solution to Programming Assignment 2 for Coursera R Programming.

 The assignment explains why this is valuable: